Ilford: Religious buildings

 St Mary's Church is the original parish church, but for much of the 20th century St Clement's Church was the main Anglican church until it was demolished in 1977.
 St Alban's Church is a redbrick Neo-Gothic building on Albert Road.
 Ilford Hospital Chapel is the oldest building in Redbridge, dating back to c.
 1140.
 St Luke's Church is occupied by the Mar Thoma Syrian Church.

 Another building in Illford is St. Augustine's Catholic Church.
 There are also a number of Muslim, Hindu and Sikh buildings.

 Education

 Loxford School in Loxford has over 3000 students from 11 to 18, Seven Kings School is half that size.
 The Palmer Catholic Academy is a Catholic secondary school and Ursuline Academy Ilford is a Catholic school for girls.
 Cranbrook School was an independent school that closed in 2016.
-Valentines High School is another seconday school in Ilford closer to Gants Hill Station.
+Valentines High School is another secondary school in Ilford closer to Gants Hill Station.
 Uphall Primary School is in Loxford near the North Circular.